dfsp-spirit/meshlearn/README.md

 # meshlearn
 AI model to predict computationally expensive local, vertex-wise descriptors like the local gyrification index from the local mesh neighborhood.

-**This currently is a quick prototype and not intended to be used by others.
-There is no stable API whatsoever, everything changes at will.**

 ![status](https://github.com/dfsp-spirit/meshlearn/actions/workflows/cov_test_workflow.yml/badge.svg)
 [![codecov](https://codecov.io/github/dfsp-spirit/meshlearn/branch/main/graph/badge.svg?token=IX2WWVM0WV)](https://codecov.io/github/dfsp-spirit/meshlearn)